irontec/ivozprovider/doc/sphinx/administration_portal/brand/routing/outgoing_routings.rst

 .. note:: In all this rule merging process, priority and metric determine the order.

+.. note:: Fax specific routes will apply first for both faxes sent via virtual faxing (see :ref:`faxes`) or T.38 capable devices.
+If no fax
+          specific route found, remaining routes will apply as for a normal voice call to that destination.

 Last two fields, priority and order, are key parameters to achieve two interesting features too: **load-balancing** and **failover-routes**.

 Load balancing